-Back then, my usual order was a sugar cone with a single scoop of bubblegum ice cream – obviously the best choice according to my grade-school-girl logic because once the ice cream was gone, I still had a mouthful of gum left to chew on.
-Two birds, one stone.
-(And also, little girls are naturally inclined to like things that are obnoxiously pink.)
+Back then, my usual order was a sugar cone with a single scoop of bubblegum ice cream, because it meant that even once the ice cream was gone, I’d still had a mouthful of gum left to chew on.

 I eventually developed a slightly more sophisticated palate and moved on to more grown-up flavours.
-PB and chocolate, raspberry cheesecake and mocha almond fudge always ranked quite high in my books, but most of all, there was always mint chip.
+Flavours like peanut butter and chocolate, raspberry cheesecake, and mocha almond fudge always ranked quite high in my books… but the one that consistently ranked at the top of my list was good ol’ mint chip.

-And yes I know that colour isn’t entirely natural, but mint chip ice cream just doesn’t taste the same to me unless it’s an obnoxious shade of pale minty green.
-It totally goes against my usual all-natural, no-additives, no-artificial-stuff approach to food, but I figure a few drops of food colouring won’t kill me in the long run… and if they do, at least I’ll die eating a right proper mint chip ice cream, all refreshingly minty and full of crackly dark chocolate.
+So as much as it goes against my usual all-natural, no-additives, no-artificial-stuff approach to food, I figure a few drops of food colouring won’t kill me in the long run… and if they do, at least I’ll die eating a right proper mint chip ice cream, all refreshingly minty and full of crackly dark chocolate.

 Sounds like a pretty good way to go, if you ask me.

 This homemade version of the ice cream shop classic will have you swearing off storebought forever, thanks to its combo of fresh mint and crackly bittersweet chocolate.

 Mint Ice Cream Base: